United Institutions

 Thematic Areas

-The platform is developed to support and enable stakeholders to engage and work closely together on the full range of issues on the global development agenda including, inter alia, poverty, hunger, equality, water, food security, global health, education, human rights, humanitarian assistance, armed conflicts, conflict prevention, peace building, disarmament, democracy building, governance, integration, cooperation, complementarity, trade, debt, financing for development, disaster risk reduction, environmental protection, pollution, deforestation, ocean depletion, biodiversity loss, renewable energy and climate change.
+The platform is developed to support and enable stakeholders to engage and work closely together on the full range of issues on the global development agenda including, inter alia, poverty, hunger, equality, water, food security, global health, education, human rights, humanitarian assistance, armed conflicts, conflict prevention, peace building, disarmament, civic engagement, democracy building, open societies, governance, integration, cooperation, complementarity, trade, debt, financing for development, disaster risk reduction, environmental protection, pollution, deforestation, ocean depletion, biodiversity loss, renewable energy and climate change.

 Strategic Goals, Functions and Program Activities